Terry Huntingdon

-Terry Lynn Huntingdon (born May 8, 1940) is an American actress who began working in film and television roles after winning the title of Miss USA 1959.
+Terry Lynn Huntingdon is an American actress and beauty pageant titleholder who was crowned Miss USA 1959.
+She represented the United States at Miss Universe 1959, where as finished 2nd Runner-Up.

 Early years

 Huntingdon comes from a family of five-generation Californians.
 She attended Mt.
 Shasta High School, where she was a majorette and went from there to the University of California, Los Angeles, where she majored in dance.

 Beauty contests

 One of Huntingdon's first beauty pageant titles was Miss Mount Shasta in 1954–1955.

 After winning the Miss California USA crown, Huntingdon went on to become California's first representative to achieve the title of Miss USA.
 She was the first Miss USA to win the title at a pageant held in her home state.

 She was second runner-up in the Miss Universe 1959 pageant.

 Acting

 Huntingdon made occasional television and film appearances.
 In her first television role in 1959 she appeared on Perry Mason as defendant Kitty Wynne in "The Case of the Bartered Bikini."
 She was a contestant on the television quiz show You Bet Your Life, hosted by Groucho Marx, in 1960.
 She also appeared as Hecuba in the Three Stooges feature film The Three Stooges Meet Hercules.